OMerkel/UCThello/README.md

 #Monte-Carlo Tree Search

-The Monte-Carlo Tree Search (MCTS in short) represents an algorithms used to build a search tree by successively adding nodes according to traversing of nodes and simulations in the problem domain.
+The Monte-Carlo Tree Search (MCTS in short) represents an algorithms used to build a search tree interatively by successively adding nodes according to traversing of nodes and simulations in the problem domain.
 If the problem domain is a game then the nodes can represent moves according to the game rules.
 Traversing nodes follows a <em>Selection Strategy</em>.
 Simulations are often called
 <em>playouts</em>, too.
 The different nodes inside the simulated paths get statistics
 reflecting ratios of win and loss related to total amount of simulations.